Sage/dynamodb_framework/README.md

 **Params**

- - **store** [DynamoDbFramework::Store] [Required] This is used to specify the Dynamodb instance/account to connect to.
+ - **store** [DynamoDbFramework::Store] [Optional] This is used to specify the Dynamodb instance/account to connect to.
+If not specified the `DyanmoDbFramework.default_store` will be used.
  - **partition** [object] [Required] This is used to specify the partition_key value of the item.
  - **range** [object] [Optional] This is used to specify the range_key value of the item.

-    ExampleTable.delete_item(store: store, partition: uuid, range: timestamp)
+    ExampleTable.delete_item(partition: uuid, range: timestamp)

 ## #all